 Paul Kirtley is considered one of the leading bushcraft educators globally.

 Through his company Frontier Bushcraft Ltd., Paul offers high quality field courses, wilderness expeditions, and online training resources that set the standard in distributed bushcraft learning.

-In addition to working with Ray Goodwin, Paul has worked alongside the likes of Ray Mears, Lärs Falt, Juha Rankinen, Professor Gordon Hillman and David Scott-Donelan.
+Over the years Paul has worked alongside the likes of Ray Mears, Lärs Falt, Juha Rankinen, Professor Gordon Hillman and David Scott-Donelan.

 Paul has been invited to speak about and demonstrate bushcraft skills at both domestic and international events, including as a keynote speaker at the 2019 Global Bushcraft Symposium in Alberta, Canada.

 Paul is a prolific writer on the subjects of bushcraft and wilderness skills, regularly contributing to magazines and other publications.
 As well as his own book, Paul has contributed to several other books too, including the Scout Association's Outdoor Adventure Manual and Kevin Callan's Complete Guide To Winter Camping.

 For well over a decade, Paul has been making quality, real-world, proven wilderness techniques, knowledge and methodologies available online.
 Since 2010 Paul has written articles on a highly-regarded website at paulkirtley.co.uk, through which he has continued to expand the availability of high quality bushcraft, survival and wilderness skills knowledge with the addition of videos and audio podcasts, including interviews with a wide variety of experts and personalities.
 In 2013 he launched his first paid online course and this is an area of education in which he is considered something of a trailblazer.